ntrezowan/the-plain/_posts/2020-11-07-installing-ansible-tower-in-rhel.md

         $ ./setup.sh

-7. Configure Ansible Tower
+7. Configure Ansible Tower;

 Go to https://IP_ADDRESS and login with admin user.
 After logged in, use your Red Hat or Red Hat Satellite credentials to fetch the license.
 Press Submit.

-Installation has completed.